kxdekxde/doro-tools/README.md

 ## Modding tools installation:

 Double-click on `2_DORO_TOOLS_UPDATER.bat` and wait for it to finish to download the modding tools.
-If the download fails close the terminal window and retry again.
+If the download fails close the terminal window and retry.
 The modding tools will be located in the folder _DORO_Tools_, from there you can use them as before when they were packed executable files.